A Comparative Review of Dimension Reduction Methods in Approximate Bayesian Computation: New Dimension Reduction Methods

-with regularisation parameter $\lambda>0$.
-As with the regularisation component within the neural network model of \citeN{BlumFrancois10} (Section \ref{section:neural-networks}), with ridge regression the risk of over-adjustment is reduced because the regression coefficients, $\beta$, are shrunk towards zero by imposing a penalty on their magnitudes.
-Note that while we consider ridge regression here, a number of alternative regularisation procedures could be implemented, such as the Lasso method.
+with regularization parameter $\lambda>0$.
+As with the regularization component within the neural network model of \citet{BlumFrancois10} (Section~\ref{sectionneural-networks}), with ridge regression the risk of over-adjustment is reduced because the regression coefficients, $\beta$, are shrunk toward zero by imposing a penalty on their magnitudes.
+Note that while we consider ridge regression here, a~number of alternative regularization procedures could be implemented, such as the Lasso method.